izenynn/philosophers/philo/README.md

 # philo

-philosophers with threads and mutex
+philosophers with threads and mutex.

+- One fork between each pair of philosophers.